-Covington Theological Seminary offers a unique approach for students who desire to study at home and are acquainted with the computer.
+Covington Theological Seminary offers a unique approach for students who desire to study at home and are not at all acquainted with the computer.
 If you are a potential student who is acquainted with the computer, then CTS encourages you to study through CTS Online.
-CTS Online offers the same benefits of accessibility and freedom as E-Courses do.
+CTS Online offers the same benefits as far accessibility and freedom as E-Courses do.
 E-Courses offered by CTS are based on regular textbook materials, study guides, and an analysis of subject material in each chapter.
-Each course also requires the writing of a small research paper (depending on which degree you are pursuing) along with the study guide guestions.
+Each course also requires the writing of a small research paper (depending on which degree you are pursuing) along with the study guide questions.